danicajiao/cove-ios/README.md

-# Cove - A Mock Ethical Marketplace
+# Cove - A Mock Curated Marketplace

 Cove is my passion project of a mock, curated marketplace of ethical businesses and quality producers.
 I work on this project to explore native iOS Development, UX/UI design, mobile CI/CD, and the Google Cloud Platform with Firebase.